Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical 2.md

 <img src="assets/1000021807.jpg" alt="Alt Text" width = "600" height = "auto" >

-we encountered issues with the link that flashes to the board.
+We encountered issues with the link that flashes from moun studio to the board.
 The link was provided with connection soldered to crimp connectors rather than using the appropriate stackable header.
-So a stackable header was sourced from the stores and soldered with heat shrink which has so far provided a more reliable link to the board.
+So this was sourced from the stores and soldered with heat shrink which has so far provided a more reliable link to the board.